CarapaceonBear/selective_breeding_db/README.md

 #### End of project thoughts:
 I'm happy with the functionality of my code, I have achieved what I set out to do.<br>
 Testing was tricky, but I achieved significant coverage.
 It was worth alotting extra time for it in my plan.<br>
+My stretch-goals were a bit idealistic, in areas I wasn't already familiar, and not realistic within the timeframe<br>
-I feel the project demonstrates well my understanding of the course topics, at least those directly relevant.
+I feel the project demonstrates well my understanding of the course topics.
  -----------------------------------------------------------------------------------------------
 ### What went well?
- -
- -
+ - I judged my speed well during the planning stage, with reasonable story points.
+This meant that I closely followed the plan I set out.
+ - Coding core functionality was comfortable for me, and I am pleased with the end results.
+ - For all the time it took, testing was successful.
+I have a stronger understanding than when I started this week.
 ### What didn't go as planned?
- -
- -
+ - There were some topics that I hadn't understood as well as I thought, such as building .jar files, so took some extra time.
+ - Some concepts, like risk assessments, were touched on very early in the course, so I had to take some extra time to revise them.
  -----------------------------------------------------------------------------------------------
 ## Possible improvements for future revisions of the project
+ - I started to break complex queries into separate classes, for better Single Responsibility, and this could be taken further.
+ - In terms of version control, I should have used more branches, for individual features.
+Instead to pulling to main, each feature should have been pulled to a develop branch.
+ -

 -----------------------------------------------------------------------------------------------
 ## Screenshots

 https://drive.google.com/drive/folders/1tdwfow1zg0aZ0IRv9v6Lu3jhbpKdzJre?usp=sharing
-Included are screenshots of Postman queries, and Workbench showing persistence.
+Included:
+ - Jira usage, part-way through the project
+ - Postman queries
+ - Test coverage, of unit and integration tests together
+ - Workbench showing persistence

 -----------------------------------------------------------------------------------------------
 Jira Board: